jupyter/nbdime/docs/source/vcs.rst

 with the following steps:

-- To register the driver with git under the name "jupyternotebook",add the following entries to the appropriate ``.gitconfig`` file::
+- To register the driver with git under the name "jupyternotebook", add the following entries to the appropriate ``.gitconfig`` file::

     [diff "jupyternotebook"]